Brendan Moon: Place in history

 Many contemporaries who played with or against Moon regard him as one of the greatest wingers they have seen.
 Former All Black winger Stu Wilson has said that Moon was the best winger he ever played against.
 This is very notable as it has been well documented that Wilson was outplayed by David Campese in 1982 – something Wilson himself concedes.

 Australian captain of the 1984 Grand Slam Wallabies Andrew Slack said of Moon, following an injury Moon suffered against England on the 1984 Australia rugby union tour of Britain and Ireland, that 'I don't suppose there has ever been a better Australian Rugby player'.

-During the 1984 Australia rugby union tour of Britain and Ireland former Australian fullback Roger Gould ranked Moon alongside Mark Ella as “the best Australian player I’ve seen”.
+During that 1984 Australia tour former Australian fullback Roger Gould ranked Moon alongside Mark Ella as "the best Australian player I’ve seen".

-Former Australian flanker Simon Poidevin said of Moon in his autobiography For Love Not Money (1990) that, “he's the best winger I’ve played with or against… ”.
+Former Australian flanker Simon Poidevin said of Moon in his autobiography For Love Not Money (1990) that, "he's the best winger I’ve played with or against… ”.
 However, in a re-released version of his autobiography following the 1991 Rugby World Cup, Poidevin described David Campese as "our undoubted star", praised him for playing "the best he'd ever played", and stated that "He undoubtedly was the leading light in the whole tournament".
 He further called him "the best attacking player in the world" and "definitely the star performer in the World Cup".